ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Each object MUST have a unique `label` field, corresponding to the token labels chosen by the client instance in the [multiple access token request](#request-token-multiple).

-In this non-normative example, two tokens are issued under the names `token1` and `token2`, and only the first token has a management URI associated with it.
+In the following non-normative example, two tokens are issued under the names `token1` and `token2`, and only the first token has a management URI associated with it.